Service Management Blog

 • Other critical processing information

-• The user’s mouse is broken
+• The user’s mouse is broken.

-• Microsoft Office or other software needs to be installed
+• Microsoft Office or other software needs to be installed.

-• The user is having a problem with their email
+• The user is having a problem with their email.

-• A personal device won’t start
+• A personal device won’t start.

-• A non-intrusive hardware failed, such as a single RAID disk failure or fan going out on a server
+• A non-intrusive hardware failed, such as a single RAID disk failure or fan going out on a server.

-2. They have a limited effect on one user or service.
+There are two keys to understanding incidents: they are unplanned and they have a limited effect on one user or service.

 In the ITIL world, incidents are handled through the Incident Management process under Service Operations in ITIL v3.
 ITIL 4 handles incidents in the Incident Management practice under Service Management.

-A problem is the root cause of one or more incidents that pertain to the same issue.
+A problem is the root cause of one or more incidents about the same issue.
 For example, you have an internet outage.
 Dozens of people report their internet connectivity is out.
 Each call is a single incident, which spawns a service desk ticket that has the same basic subject line: Internet out.
 For each incident, we don’t know whether the cause is hardware, network routing, software, or the telecommunications provider.

 The Service Desk is alerted and realizes that dozens of incidents all relate to the same root cause—the problem.
 The Service Desk agents create a problem ticket, escalate the problem to the next level, and then link all the incident tickets to the new problem ticket.
 When the Internet connection issue is solved, the tech closes the root cause problem ticket, which in turn closes all the incident tickets associated with it.
 Dozens of incidents are handled and documented in one place.